timschneeb/GalaxyBudsClient/README.md

 ## How it works

-To use Bluetooth wireless technology, a device must be able to interpret certain Bluetooth profiles, which are definitions of possible applications and specify general behaviors that Bluetooth-enabled devices use to communicate with other Bluetooth devices.
+In order to use Bluetooth wireless technology, a device must be able to interpret specific Bluetooth profiles that enable Bluetooth devices to communicate efficiently with each other.

-The Galaxy Buds define two Bluetooth profiles: A2DP (Advanced Audio Distribution Profile) for audio streaming/controlling and SPP (Serial Port Profile) for transmitting a binary stream.
-Manufacturers often use this profile (which relies on the RFCOMM protocol) to exchange configuration data, perform firmware updates or send other commands to the Bluetooth device.
+The Galaxy Buds define two Bluetooth profiles: A2DP (Advanced Audio Distribution Profile) for audio streaming/controlling and SPP (Serial Port Profile) for transmitting binary streams.
+Manufacturers often use this profile (which relies on the RFCOMM protocol) to exchange configuration data, perform firmware updates, or send other commands to the Bluetooth device.

-Even though the A2DP profile is standardized and documented, the format of the actual binary data exchanged by this RFCOMM protocol is usually not documented and proprietary.
+Even though the A2DP profile is standardized and documented, the format of the binary data exchanged by this RFCOMM protocol is usually proprietary.

-In order to reverse-engineer this data format, I started off by analyzing the structure of the binary stream send by the earbuds.
-Later on, I also disassembled the official Galaxy Buds apps for Android to gain more insight of the inner workings of these devices.
-While working on this, I wrote my thoughts down into a small scratchpad.
-Even though they are not that beautiful, I've linked them down below.
-Keep in mind that I didn't bother to write every single detail down.
+To reverse-engineer this data format, I started by analyzing the structure of the binary stream sent by the earbuds.
+Later on, I also disassembled the official Galaxy Buds apps for Android to gain more insight into these devices' inner workings.
+You can find some (incomplete) notes I took down below.
 Check the source code to get more detailed information on the structure of the protocol.

 <p align="center">
   <a href="https://github.com/ThePBone/GalaxyBudsClient/blob/master/GalaxyBudsRFCommProtocol.md">Galaxy Buds (2019) Notes</a> •
   <a href="https://github.com/ThePBone/GalaxyBudsClient/blob/master/Galaxy%20Buds%20Plus%20RFComm%20Protocol%20Notes.md">Galaxy Buds Plus Notes</a>
 </p>

-While taking a closer look at the Galaxy Buds Plus, I also noticed some unusual features, such as a firmware debug mode, an unused pairing mode and a Bluetooth key dumper.
+While taking a closer look at the Galaxy Buds Plus, I also noticed some unusual features, such as a firmware debug mode, an unused pairing mode, and a Bluetooth key dumper.
 I documented these findings here:

 <p align="center">
   <a href="https://github.com/ThePBone/GalaxyBudsClient/blob/master/GalaxyBudsPlus_HiddenDebugFeatures.md">Galaxy Buds Plus: Unusual features</a>
 </p>

 Currently, I'm looking into modifying and reverse-engineering the firmware for the Buds+.
-At time of writing I have two tools to fetch and analyse with official firmware binaries.
+At time of writing I have created two tools to fetch and analyze official firmware binaries.
 Check them out here:

 <p align="center">
   <a href="https://github.com/ThePBone/GalaxyBudsFirmwareDownloader">Firmware Downloader</a> •